jessesorsa/ai-agent-hackathon/README.md

 - Manage calendar events
 - Send Slack messages
 - Search the web and manage Notion pages
-- Display information in beautiful, interactive components
+- Display information in generative components

 All through a simple chat interface powered by AI agents.